 Taking the assessment through Drake is for your use only.
-We strongly encourage you to share your report with Drake Law Career Development and meet with us to strategize how best to use your results.
 Many national employers are also using Thine in their individual hiring processes; in that situation, the employers who request your participation in Thine as part of their recruitment would have your results.
 Finally, Thine will let national employers know that Drake Law students are using the assessment, which may encourage those employers to also look at you if they are not doing so currently.

 Is the Assessment Required?

 It is your choice whether to complete the assessment.
 Do we recommend it?
 Of course – it is yet another tool that you can use to help you develop and prepare yourself to enter the legal market.

 Through Symplicity, Drake offers students various checklists and roadmaps - known as Pathways - to keep their development and job search progress on track.

 Why You Should Try Pathways

 Pathways lays out steps and suggestions for overall job searches but also for specific goals and requirements along the way.
 We recognize that our calendars, planners, and notifications can overwhelm us.
 Pathways is always accessible to help you track your own progress.